rramadev/rramadev.github.io/readme.md

     This installs the dependencies as defined in the package.json file.

 3) Type: `npm start`
-    This launches the builder to compile the sass files to css and wait for changes.
+    This launches the builder to compile the sass files to css, clean the minified css file and wait for changes.
 It also starts the lite-server and launches the browser to run the application.